 However, data democratization comes with its set of problems that are causing concerns among businesses.
-According to a report by TechTarget, 61% users confirmed that using a self-service BI (business insight) tool “creates report chaos,” while 42% agreed the tools “confuse users.”
-A whopping 73% users cited that using self-service tools requires more training than expected.
+According to a report by TechTarget, 61% of users confirmed that using a self-service BI (business insight) tool “creates report chaos,” while 42% agreed the tools “confuse users.”
+A whopping 73% of users cited that using self-service tools requires more training than expected.
 This is contrary to the purpose of using self-service tools for analytics, which means there is a gap in the entire process of adopting self-service analytics.

-Self-service analytics is about the easy use of data by business users for critical thinking and decision making.
-It is not about generating reports, but getting answers critical to a decision-making process in real time.
+Self-service analytics is about the easy use of data by business users for critical thinking and decision-making.
+It is not about generating reports, but getting answers critical to a decision-making process in real-time.

-Every organization has a culture of decision making.
-For success in self-service analytics, an organization’s employees should have the culture of using data to start, propagate or conclude every major or minor conversation.
+Every organization has a culture of decision-making.
+For success in self-service analytics, an organization’s employees should have a culture of using data to start, propagate or conclude every major or minor conversation.
 A healthy culture of seeking data in a focused and relevant manner also helps the IT and the analysts to tweak accordingly and refine the organizational self-service BI tool for the users, for optimum results.

-Data security readiness: The culture of using and accessing data from any device, location or time will grow in future.
+Data security readiness: The culture of using and accessing data from any device, location, or time will grow in the future.
 To enable anytime, anywhere access to data, data security, compliance, and data access rights should be well taken care of at the time of making a transition to self-service analytics.

-Telling stories rather than preparing charts: Individuals in the organization should bring in marketing in insights and analytics and let their creative juices flow to tell stories with data.
+Telling stories rather than preparing charts: Individuals in the organization should bring in marketing insights and analytics and let their creative juices flow to tell stories with data.
 BI initiatives fail as they get mundane and boring as the visuals are sloppy or dry.
 To make it interesting and for users to adopt the BI practices it is important to get creative in telling stories with data and also have an ability to democratize the preparation and usage of it at a large scale.